Many common mistakes made by plastic surgeons cause confusion, chaos, and frustration, but it doesn’t have to be that way.

 When running your plastic surgery practice, oftentimes the simplest things are the most overlooked.

-However, those simple things can make a BIG impact on your bottom line.
+Common plastic surgeon business mistakes that can make a BIG impact on your bottom line

 You are so busy running your practice, attracting new patients and doing surgery, that it’s easy to miss what’s NOT working.